std::vector

 In this case, the standard library authors created a container called std::vector

 that can store a collection of any type of object.
-The developers using std::vector
+As developers using std::vector

-just need to provide the type they want to store between the chevrons.
-This is referred to as a template argument.
+, we just need to provide the type we want to store between the chevrons.
+This type we provide is referred to as a template argument.

 When we pass int